 October 5, 2018

 HAVING CHILDREN IS THE BIGGEST LIFE CHANGE—bigger even than marriage or retirement.
-That’s one of the findings of “The Financial Journey of Modern Parenting: Joy, Complexity and Sacrifice,” a new study by Merrill, conducted in partnership with Age Wave.
+That’s one of the findings of “The Financial Journey of Modern Parenting: Joy, Complexity and Sacrifice,” a study by Merrill, conducted in partnership with Age Wave.

 Parenting is also one of life’s biggest expenses.
 From diapers to daycare, dental bills to college tuition, 90% of the 2,500 parents surveyed were surprised by how much more they spent after becoming parents.1 And those costs often continue after kids are grown.